The Josiah Bayly House – Oldest House in Cambridge

 Who Was Josiah Bayly?

 The Josiah Bayly House is believed to be the oldest house in Cambridge.
-It was originally built around 1750 in Annapolis by a man named John Caile, but he dismantled it and loaded onto a barge and shipped to Cambridge where it was first rebuilt where the current Courthouse now stands.
-Then it was rolled up the hill to its current location.
+It was originally built around 1750 in Annapolis by a man named John Caile, but he dismantled it and loaded it onto a barge, and shipped it to Cambridge where it was first rebuilt near where the current Courthouse stands.
+Later it was rolled up the hill and down a block to its current location.

 The house is best known as being owned by Josiah Bayly who was born on Halloween in Somerset County.
 He served in the Maryland House of Delegates (1803, 1804), was District Attorney in 1818, and was also Maryland’s Attorney General from 1831 to 1846.
 Josiah died at age 77 and was the oldest member of the Maryland bar, but he is probably best remembered as the attorney who defended Patty Cannon, the famous ringleader of a bunch of thug kidnappers and slave catchers.